harishkumarAV/HarishKumarAV/README.md

-A coffee-fueled dev who strums strings and writes code.
+A coffee fueled dev who strums strings and writes code.